-(j) Direct Plan Payments.
-Unless the court orders otherwise after the debtor justifies an exception, all payments to creditors, including pre-confirmation adequate protection payments made pursuant to 11 U.S.C. § 1326(a)(1)(C), shall be disbursed by the trustee, provided, however, that the debtor may make direct payments on the following obligations: domestic support obligation payments made by an assignment from a debtor's wages, leases of real and personal property, and deeds of trust/mortgages that are in a current status as of the date of the petition-for relief..
-The trustee shall commence pre-confirmation adequate protection payments on claims secured by personal property provided in Section IV.C.3. of the plan after the creditor files a proof of claim.

-(k) Domestic Support Obligations.
-The trustee shall commence payment on filed claims for current domestic support obligations as soon as unencumbered funds become available, unless otherwise directed by the terms of the proposed plan.

-(1) Domestic Support Certification.
+- (j) Direct Plan Payments.
+Unless the court orders otherwise after the debtor justifies an exception, all payments to creditors, including pre-confirmation adequate protection payments made pursuant to 11 U.S.C. § 1326(a)(1)(C), shall be disbursed by the trustee, provided, however, that the debtor may make direct payments on the following obligations: domestic support obligation payments made by an assignment from a debtor's wages or that are in a current status as of the date of the petition, leases of real and personal property, and deeds of trust/mortgages that are in a current status as of the date of the petition.
+The trustee shall commence pre-confirmation adequate protection payments on claims secured by personal property provided in Section IV.C.3-10 of the plan after the creditor files a proof of claim. - (k) Domestic Support Obligations.
+The trustee shall commence payment on filed claims for current domestic support obligations as soon as unencumbered funds become available, unless otherwise directed by the terms of the proposed plan. - (I) Domestic Support Certification.
 Within 30 days of completion of all plan payments, debtors must file certifications stating either (1) that they are not liable for any domestic support obligation; or (2) that all domestic support obligations payable by them that became due on or before the date of the certification (including amounts due before the petition was filed, but only to the extent provided for by the plan) under any judicial or administrative order, or by statute, have been paid.
 Failure to file the certification will result in the case being closed without a discharge.